Shopalyst launches its Discovery Commerce Cloud – TechCrunch

-Indian startup Shopalyst has officially launched a new platform that it calls the Discovery Commerce Cloud, which it says can help retailers take full advantage of digital advertising.
+Indian startup Shopalyst has officially launched a new platform that it calls the Discovery Commerce Cloud, which it says can help brands take full advantage of digital advertising.

 Co-founder and CEO Girish Ramachandra told me that Shopalyst was created to allow for “one seamless journey for the shopper” across advertising and e-commerce — something he said current systems are not currently designed to support.

-The startup’s first product was a “universal buy button,” and Ramanchandra said that has “naturally progressed” into a broader set of tools for cross-platform advertising, which Shopalyst has been beta testing for the past year.
+The startup’s first product was a “universal buy button,” and Ramachandra said that has “naturally progressed” into a broader set of tools for cross-platform advertising, which Shopalyst has been beta testing for the past year.

-The Discovery Commerce Cloud consists of five modules, which Ramanchandra said work best together but can also be purchased separately.
+The Discovery Commerce Cloud consists of five modules, which Ramachandra said work best together but can also be purchased separately.
 That includes:

 - a market intelligence product with information about what consumers are searching for and what’s popular on media and e-commerce platforms